You can use any linux/amd64-compatible package with instances running in the

 - Each service's directory should contain the service's

 app.yamlfile and one or more

 - Do not include any subdirectories in a service's directory.

 GOPATHshould specify a directory that is outside your app's directory and contain all the dependencies that your app imports.

 go get command to download packages.
 For example, to download

 Deploying to App Engine

-In order to deploy your application to App Engine, you'll need to deploy libraries required by your app along with your application code.
-For complete details on what you need to do, see Deploying your application.
+In order to deploy your application to App Engine, you'll need to deploy the libraries that are required by your app along with your application code.
+For complete details, see Deploying your application.